Skip to main contentSkip to footer content

 About This Core

-The Health Literacy Core Team of Drs.
-Terry Davis and Connie Arnold offers practical training, easy to use methodology, and friendly ongoing consultation to enhance the oral and written health communication skills.
-We also provide iterative consultation in the development of protocols and consent forms appropriate for safety-net patients.
-Our goal is to provide LA CaTS researchers and providers with the knowledge and skills needed to give patients and the public information that is easy to access, understand and use in order to make informed health decisions.
+Dr. Arnold offers practical training, user-friendly methodologies, and ongoing, friendly consultations to enhance both oral and written health communication skills.
+The goal is to equip LA CaTS researchers and providers with the knowledge and skills necessary to present information that is easily accessible, understandable, and actionable, enabling informed health decisions.